 Is a Planned C-Section Right for Me?

-Some C-sections are necessary because of an emergency.
-In many of these cases, a doctor will switch to a C-section after a woman has already started labor and had problems.
+Sometimes a doctor will switch to this surgical procedure after a woman has started labor and then has problems.

 Planned C-sections are different.
 Your doctor or midwife has found a medical reason for you to have one, but it's not an emergency.
 Two examples are that you've had a previous C-section and that you have a baby who's facing the wrong way.
 You and your doctor may even decide later that a vaginal birth is a better choice.